bluebrown/tomcat-custom/README.md

 ## logging.properties

-Both logger, `catalina` and `localhost` have been configured to drop the oldest message in the buffer if its full before the logger hand the chance to write.
+All logger, 'console`,`catalina` and `localhost` have been configured to drop the oldest message in the buffer if its full before the logger hand the chance to write.
 Additionally the buffer size has been reduced to 250 messages so it would drop more frequently but not hold as much data in memory.

 These settings are in `logging.properties`.